arras-energy/gridlabd-old/docs/Subcommand/Matrix/Cumsum.md

     out : ndarray, optional
         Alternative output array in which to place the result.
 It must have the same shape and buffer length as the expected output but the type will be cast if necessary.
-See `ufuncs-output-type` for more details.
+See :ref:`ufuncs-output-type` for more details.

     Returns